Science EducationCurriculum and Instruction

 - B.S. — Chemistry, Seoul National University, Seoul, South Korea (2003)

 - 2013 – 2014

 University of Maryland, College Park

 - 2005 – 2006

 LG Chem Ltd. Research Park, South Korea

 My research focuses on issues around diversity, equity, language, and participation in various science learning settings.
 In particular, I am interested in how racial, ethnic, and linguistic minority students engage in science classroom discourses, how they discursively construct their identities, and how such social interactions impact their science learning by providing or not-providing access to resources for participation and learning.
-I am also interested in designing informal STEM learning environment in which learners can have more flexibility in pursuing their interests and positioning themselves in ways that help their pursuit of interests.
-By collecting and analyzing data from informal STEM learning settings, I explore how youth participate in STEM sense-making, engage in identity work, and leverage those experiences in informal settings into STEM learning in school settings.
-Currently, I am running an after school project that engages resettled Burmese refugee youth in learning and talking about STEM (Supported by Launch the Future seed grant, College of Education, Purdue University).
+Currently, I am running an after school project that engages resettled Burmese refugee youth in learning and talking about STEM (NSF DRL #1612688).
 In the project, the learners learn about weather phenomena, climate, and climate change by conducting hands-on experiments, reading and writing, conducting online research, and verbally sharing their knowledge and experiences.
-In my research, I primarily draw on anthropological and sociolinguistic perspectives on identity, positioning, and learning, and utilize ethnography and discourse analysis to study these issues.
+Through the research in this setting, I explore how youth participate in STEM sense-making, engage in identity work, and leverage those experiences in informal settings into STEM learning in school settings and seek to find ways to enhance their STEM learning.
+In addition, I design and implement a practice-based professional development program for high school science teachers (NSF DRL #1813937).
+The goal of this research is to advance science teachers’ teaching practices to better support English learners in linguistically diverse classrooms.
+In these projects, I primarily utilize ethnography, video analysis, and multimodal multilingual discourse analysis to study aforementioned issues.